-Current students who completed last year at their academy and are returning for the new school year are considered preregistered and must start within 10 days per A.R.S.
-15-901(a)(2) of the start date or else they will be automatically withdrawn and must apply to the academy again for a possible offer and enrollment.
+Current/existing students who completed last year at their academy and are returning to same academy for the new school year are considered pre-registered and must start within 10 days per A.R.S.
+15-901(a)(2) of the start date of school or else they will be automatically withdrawn and must apply to the academy again for a possible offer and enrollment.